Parrot-Developers/FlowerPower-Tools/BLE-cloud-bridge/README.md

 ```

 <h2>How to use it</h2>
-Finaly, you can wolk on the brigde
+Finaly, you can walk on the brigde
 ```bash
 $ npm start
 ```